ibidem/mjolnir-cfs/+Docs/Mjolnir/Introduction.md

 request patterns, project structure, are all designed to allow for interpretation in the context of the problem at hand.

-The framework is based on PHP, because PHP facilitates the frameworks technical requirements via class autoloading, among other features.
+The library is based on PHP, because PHP facilitates the libraries technical requirements via class autoloading, among other features.

 The modules are designed around up to date PHP.
 At this time PHP 5.4.4 and